Somerton Man: H. C. Reynolds theory

-Jessica Thomson relatives
+Jessica Thomson's relatives

 Prosper Thomson died in 1995 and Jessica Thomson died in 2007.
 In November 2013, three of their relatives gave interviews to the Channel Nine current affairs program 60 Minutes.

 Kate Thomson, the daughter of Jessica and Prosper Thomson, said that her mother was the woman interviewed by the police and that her mother had told her she had lied to them – Jessica did know the identity of the Somerton man and his identity was also "known to a level higher than the police force".
 She suggested that her mother and the Somerton man may both have been spies, noting that Jessica Thomson taught English to migrants, was interested in communism, and could speak Russian, although she would not disclose to Kate where she had learned it or why.

 Roma Egan, the widow of Jessica Thomson's son Robin, and Robin and Roma's daughter Rachel Egan, also appeared on 60 Minutes.
 They suggested that the Somerton man was Robin's father and, therefore, Rachel's grandfather.
 The Egans reported lodging a new application with the Attorney-General John Rau to have the Somerton man's body exhumed and DNA tested.
-Abbott also subsequently wrote to Rau in support of the Egans, saying that exhumation for DNA testing would be consistent with federal government policy of identifying soldiers in war graves, to bring closure to their families.
+University of Adelaide professor Derek Abbott subsequently wrote to Rau in support of the Egans, saying that exhumation for DNA testing would be consistent with the federal government's policy of identifying soldiers in war graves, to bring closure to their families.
 Kate Thomson opposed the exhumation as being disrespectful to her brother.